twilio-labs/twilio-firebase-extensions/firestore-send-twilio-message/README.md

 * **processQueue:** Processes document changes in the specified Cloud Firestore collection, delivers messages, and updates the document with delivery status information.

+* **statusCallback:** An HTTP triggered function that receives status callback webhooks from Twilio and updates the delivery status of a message document.

 **Access Required**: